Crossposted from Medium. Initial description of proposed infrastructure.

 As train technology was introduced, rail has been implemented in major cities to great effect, but in a bit of a haphazard way: New lines are planned every so often and in large bursts over years, and construction of these lines is made more expensive by high land prices, crossing existing transport networks, and lack of coordination in switching transit modes.

 In order to make scaling transport infrastructure cheaper, future transportation requirements should be mapped out in detail.
 Land for this future infrastructure can be instead leased for a period of time, or sold with clauses for construction standards permitting unimpeded future development.
 For example, a lot where a certain volume necessary for rail isn’t built through and can be reacquired by the city cheaply.
 This can still accommodate intensive development long before land is necessary and cheaper uses in years leading up to construction.
+Construction planning ahead of time can also massively reduce cost to private construction atop streets, roads, and rail.

 Here we’ll examine the case of transportation where the development in question is a suburb of an existing city.
 Long trips will be mostly be either commuting or local transportation.
 Demand will likely be significant to and from the parent city center as well as homogenous locally.

 A grid-like network with one axis aligned with commuting will work well for this scenario.
-The transit network can extend past the initial new city land boundaries to near the overall metro area center (or until existing mass transit stations).
+The transit network can extend past the initial new city land boundaries to near the overall metro area center (or until existing mass transit lines).
 At the lowest level of demand, highways within the development handle long trips locally and existing metro-area wide infrastructure handles commuting.
 When demand is high enough, buses and later rail connections to the parent city center can replace the highways.

 It may be helpful to make a deal with the parent city to collectively purchase the land for a future rail connection early and share the cost of constructing it.
 This connection benefits the parent city as well, allowing stops along the line to enrich intermediate land.